Google Offers Banking Accounts

 Google will begin offering checking accounts to consumers next year as part of its push into financial services.
 The Wall Street Journal reports that the product, currently code-named “Cache,” will be run by Citigroup and small lender Stanford Federal Credit Union.

 Google has already offered financial services in the past.
 It launched Google Wallet in 2011 but shut down the associated Google Wallet card in 2016.
 Google Pay was launched later.
-It also ran a site to compare financial products like auto insurance and credit cards between 2015 and 2016 but shuttered it after about a year.
+It also ran a site to compare financial products like auto insurance and credit cards.
+That went on from 2015 and 2016 but shuttered it after about a year.

 Deposit growth at the biggest U.S. banks slowed to 2.2% last year, the lowest level since 2010, according to data compiled by Bloomberg Intelligence.
 Consumers have increasingly rushed to newer, digital-only banks such as SoFi Money for example, that come with flashy mobile apps and often offer bonuses and higher interest rates for their savings.
 Citibank has been making a push of its own for more consumer deposits.